The United States is experiencing yet another natural disaster in the form of Hurricane Harvey.

 Planning for an emergency or disaster requires a representative team of your senior leadership, facilities management, information technology and telephone systems.

 This team is charged with thinking through all given scenarios and determining the best course of action in each situation.
-The team then takes the information and organizes it into a book that can be used as a resource in the event of an emergency or disaster.
+The team then takes the information and organizes it into a binder or electronic record that can be used as a resource in the event of an emergency or disaster.

 For example, identifying where a command center would be located ahead of time saves valuable hours or even days trying to locate a gathering place.